 You can get a health insurance plan for your family from life insurance companies and HMO providers, including the following:

 Do you barely have the budget for monthly premium payments?
 Consider the more affordable option: getting a health card for each member of your family.

 Also called critical illness cover, this type of insurance pays a lump sum when the policyholder is diagnosed with any serious health condition covered in the policy.
 The money can be used to pay for treatment, medical bills, and recuperation aids.
-It even replaces lost income due to inability to earn money.
+It even replaces lost income due to the inability to earn money.

 Critical illness coverage may include heart attack, stroke, diabetes, kidney failure, brain injury, Alzheimer’s disease, and cerebral palsy.

-Suffering from a life-threatening disease in itself is a difficult experience not just for patients but also for their family.
-It can wipe out one’s lifetime savings and drain the household budget.
-With a critical illness insurance policy, you and your family won’t have to worry and stress over money, so you can focus on recovery.
+Suffering from a life-threatening disease in itself is a difficult experience not just for patients but also for their families.
+It can wipe out one's lifetime savings and drain the household budget.
+With a critical illness insurance policy, you and your family won't have to worry and stress over money, so you can focus on recovery.